 Dec

 Botox injections can be used to treat temporomandibular joint disorder or dysfunction (TMD).
 By injecting small amounts of Botox into the jaw muscles, it can reduce tension and spasms in the muscles, providing relief for those suffering from TMJ/TMD.
 This treatment can also be used to reduce bruxism (teeth grinding), which is a common symptom of TMJ/TMD.
+In most patients a one time treatment takes care of the pain and muscle spasms in the jaw, headaches, and neck pain caused from grinding.
+In some cases with resistant muscles 2-3 treatments are necessary to harmonize the muscles and TMJ and reduce the tension.

 Using Botox injections for TMJ/TMD has several benefits, including the following: